by Sirius Fourside

-My first grow lights were a bunch of CFLs that I suspended from in closet with nylon rope.
+My first grow lights were a bunch of CFLs that I suspended from in the closet with nylon rope.
 It did the job, but it was insanely clumsy and just as frustrating whenever I needed to move the lights up or down.
 Although I moved past CFLs a long time ago, I still used nylon rope to suspend my lights for way too long before I found rope ratchets.